Crackdown on immigrant families to start Sunday, Trump says

 The American Civil Liberties Union and other civil rights groups sued this week to stop the arrests going ahead, asking a court to prevent the deportation of asylum-seeking families who missed their court dates until they at least get a hearing.

+Mexico’s government said on Friday that it would step up consular assistance for its citizens living in the United States “who may be affected by the possible migratory operations,” but did not give more details.

-Reporting by Nandita Bose; Additional reporting by Mica Rosenberg, Matthew Lavietes and Jonathan Allen in New York, Richard Cowan and Mohammed Zargham in Washington and Kristina Cooke in San Francisco; Writing by Susan Heavey and Jonathan Allen; Editing by Dan Grebler and Diane Craft
+Reporting by Nandita Bose; Additional reporting by Mica Rosenberg, Matthew Lavietes and Jonathan Allen in New York, Richard Cowan and Mohammed Zargham in Washington, Kristina Cooke in San Francisco, and Stefanie Eschenbacher in Mexico City; Writing by Susan Heavey and Jonathan Allen; Editing by Dan Grebler, Diane Craft and Daniel Wallis